ethereum-optimism/optimism-tutorial/README.md

 ./up.sh
 ```

-(NOTE: These last two commands are provided by shell scripts that we created for you 😊.)
+These last two commands are provided by shell scripts that we created for you 😊.
-The containers will take some time to fully spin up, but once they do, you should see something like this flash by in the logs at some point
+The containers will take some time to fully spin up, but once they do, you should see something like this flash by in the logs at some point.
-(NOTE: These logs are not important and are only shared to confirm you're running Optimistic Ethereum correctly.):
+These logs are not important and are only shared to confirm you're running Optimistic Ethereum correctly.:

 ![Local OE Network Logs 1](./assets/optimistic-ethereum-local-instance-log1.png)
 ![Local OE Network Logs 2](./assets/optimistic-ethereum-local-instance-log2.png)

 You now have your very own locally deployed instance of Optimistic Ethereum! 🙌
-(NOTE: Keep these containers running!
-We'll be using your new local instance of Optimistic Ethereum to deploy and then test your contract.)
+Keep these containers running!
+We'll be using your new local instance of Optimistic Ethereum to deploy and then test your contract.

 ## Deploying to Optimistic Ethereum